wjc1207/Project-Zero/README.md

 ### How to get one?

-1. download the relative PCB documents from [here](https://github.com/wjc74751/Project-Zero/tree/main/PCB) (recommend the AD version)
+1. download the relative PCB documents from [here](https://github.com/wjc74751/Project-Zero/tree/main/PCB) (I will recommend the AD version)